 What Theft Means in Texas

-In Texas, a person commits theft if that person “unlawfully appropriates property with intent to deprive the owner of that property.”
-(Tex.
-Pen.
-Code.
-Ann, §31.03).
+In Texas, a person commits theft if that person unlawfully takes property with the intent keep the property from the rightful owner of that property.
+The statute on theft crimes comes from Section 31.03 in the Texas Penal Code.
 This definition is a complicated way of saying that you take something that belongs to someone else, and you don’t have their consent or any other legal defense for doing so.
 There are many different kinds of theft, such as Identity Theft, Credit Card Abuse, and more serious charges such as Burglary or Robbery.

 Theft and the Intent to Permanently Deprive